 - Calculate, consolidate and present all the expenses associated with the property purchase (i.e., stamp/transfer duty, registration fees, solicitor’s costs, and other general costs).

-- Calculate the client’s borrowing capacity so that we can determine the maximum loan the client would qualify for.
+- Calculate the client’s borrowing capacity so that we can determine the maximum loan the client would qualify.

 - Compare different loan products.

-- Put together a preliminary assessment for the client, which summarise all our findings and details the basis of our recommendations.
-This is forwarded to the client if requested.
+- Put together a preliminary assessment for the client.
+It summarises all our findings and details the basis of our recommendations, then forward it to the client if requested.

 - Complete a Credit Proposal Disclosure after choosing the specific loan best suited to the client.

 After we have completed all these steps, we set up a second meeting with the client to present back to them our loan recommendations.
 During this meeting, we explain why the loans we are recommending are best suited to their needs.
-Our research and reasoning are all captured in a detailed document that compares all the loans available on a line-by-line basis.
+Our research and reasoning are captured in a detailed document that compares all the loan options available on a line-by-line basis.
 It also identifies the benefits they offer the client based on our assessment of their needs.
-It also quantifies the potential savings of one loan against another, taking into account all fees and interest charges over the duration of the loan.
+It also quantifies the potential savings of one loan against another, taking into account all fees and interest charges throughout the term of the loan.

-The client needs to sign this document and we provide them with a duplicate, dated and signed copy of it.
+The client needs to sign this document then we provide them with a dated and signed copy of it to keep.
 After the meeting, we document the details of the discussions with the client, how and why they chose the loan and why it meets their identified needs.
-We also need to motivate why the loan satisfies the National Consumer Credit Protection Act requirement that the lender and loan product is “not unsuitable.”
+We also need to document why the loan satisfies the National Consumer Credit Protection Act’s requirement that the lender and loan product is not “not unsuitable” loan.

 With all the information we have, and the necessary documentation and legal requirements dealt with we can now put forward the formal loan application to the lender.
 We also provide any extra information that will help the loan assessor clearly understand all the specifics of the client’s financial circumstances and needs.
 This is usually done online and involves uploading the client’s information, loan specifics and supporting documentation, a process that usually takes about three to four hours.
 In parallel, we populate our customer relationship management with the details of all email and verbal interactions we have had with the client, per our internal compliance requirements.